In Manifesto, El Paso Shooting Suspect Patrick Crusius Uses Donald Trump’s Term ‘Invasion’ About Immigration

-Patrick Crusius, the 21-year-old Dallas-area native who police believe killed at least 20 at an El Paso, Texas, shopping mall Saturday morning, as The Washington Post reported, told police that his motive was to massacre “Mexicans.”
+Patrick Crusius, the 21-year-old Dallas-area native who police believe killed at least 20 at an El Paso, Texas, shopping mall on Saturday morning, as The Washington Post reported, told police that his motive was to massacre “Mexicans.”

 According to a report posted via Twitter by ABC News journalist Joshua Hoyos, two law enforcement sources revealed that Crusius told arresting officers that he wanted to shoot “as many Mexicans as possible.”
 The sources also said that “an assault style rifle similar to an AK-47” along with multiple magazines of ammunition were recovered from the scene of the massacre.